cshawky/CsTool.Logger/README.md

 These projects demonstrate/test usage of CsTool.Logger DLL (or CsTool.LoggerSrc shred source)  with .NET Framework.
 The DLL has been used extensively with .NET Framework console and WPF applications and DLLs.

 ### Libraries\CsTool.Logger
 .NET Framework DLL: Include this DLL in your .NET core project.
-See Tests\Test.Core.Logger1 for useage.
+See Tests\Test.Core.Logger1 for usage.
 Alternatively, for advanced users and for extending logger functionality the shared source may be utilised.
-See Tests\Test.Core.Logger2 for useage.
+See Tests\Test.Core.Logger2 for usage.

 ### Tests\Test.Logger1
 .NET Framework Test Application using CsTool.Core.Logger DLL